PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 20 GOTO 10
 ```

+**Note**: By default, the `default.css` highlight style is used on the page, if syntax highlighting using [highlight.js](https://highlightjs.org/)
+is available.
+The library is accessible through the `/Highlight` web folder.
+You can control the style used for highlighting, by including a
+`CSS: /Highlight/style/STYLE_NAME.css` header at the top of the page, where `STYLE_NAME` refers to the actual style to use on the page.

 The IoT Gateway provides a pluggable architecture when it comes to rendering code blocks.
 Depending on the language, the code can be rendered in
 different ways.
 The following subsections illustrate such renderings.